 If the applicant is fully refused asylum, with no dependants under 18 and become 'appeal rights exhausted' or has chosen to withdraw their asylum application, they will lose their entitlement to support 21 days after their claim has been fully determined.
 They will receive a letter from the Home Office and will be given 7 day notice to leave their property, if residing in Home Office accommodation.

 Short-term support if an application was unsuccessful

-If support is terminated the applicant may be eligible for short-term support while preparing to return to your country or for other reasons.
+If support is terminated the applicant may be eligible for short-term support while preparing to return to their country or for other reasons.
 This is known as Section 4 support because it is given under the terms of Section 4 of the Immigration and Asylum Act 1999.
 Section 4 support is for refused asylum seekers.
 An application for Section 4 support can be made via Bryson Intercultural/Migrant Help or a legal representative.
-For further information on Section 4 support, provided by the Home office, click here.
+For further information on Section 4 support, provided by the Home Office, click here.